loco-choco/FreeCamMod/README.md

 # Free Cam Mod v.1.1.1
 Mod for the Alpha Outer Wilds version 1.2 that adds a free cam to the game

-### How do I install it?

-0. Install BepInEx.
-1. Install CAMOWA.
-2. Download the dll from the latest [release](https://github.com/ShoosGun/FreeCamMod/releases).
-3. Place the dll from the mod in the `plugins` folder.
-4. Run the Game.

-### How do I uninstall it?

-Remove the dll from the `plugins` folder.

 ### What it does?

 It allows the player to use a freecam while in the game.